AI-generated

 Facts

-• The respondent Auditor-General refused to countersign the treasury warrant and ordered its cancellation.
+• Respondent Auditor-General refused to countersign the warrant and ordered its cancellation

 Arguments of the Petitioners

-• Executive Orders Nos.
-16 and 98 are illegal and void because they constitute an unlawful usurpation of legislative powers, particularly the authority granted to the Purchasing Agent by Section 12 of Act No. 4007 to adjust contract terms.
+• Even if applicable, Executive Orders Nos.
+16 and 98 constitute an unlawful usurpation of legislative power because Act No. 4007 grants the Purchasing Agent discretion to adjust contract terms without additional approvals

 Arguments of the Respondents